threecuptea/spark_tutorial_2/README.md

             and Spark stages might be broken down by transformations requiring shuffle, like map or flatMap
             val mrDS = spark.read.textFile(mrFile).map(parseRating).cache()
             the map transformation in the job 0 is an example.
-The stage prior to the boundary will will do shuffle write and the stage following the boundary will do shuffle read.
+The stage prior to the boundary will do shuffle write and the stage following the boundary will do shuffle read.

             and tasks are brokn down by number of partitions.